mrichtsfeld/forms-bridge/README.md

 2. REST API
 	* **Form Hooks**: A list of hooked forms and it's relation with your backend endpoints.
 	Each relation needs a unique name, a form ID, a backend, a HTTP method, and an endpoint.
-	Submission will be sent as encoded JSON objects.
+	Submission will be sent as encoded JSON data.
 3. Odoo JSON-RPC
 	* **RPC API endpoint**: Entry point of your Odoo JSON-RPC external API.
 	* **API user login**: Login of the Odoo user to use on the API authentication requests.